felixnext/tf-argonaut/README.md

 Library for creating visual experiment pipelines in tensorflow.
 Allows to test out different network concepts against standardized datasets.

+> The Argonauts where a band of heros and adventures that sailed on their ship Argo through the mediterranean and navigated numerous adventures.
-> Like the Argonauts around Jason, this library is thought to navigate various adventures and guide development of new techniques.
+> Like one of them this library is designed to turn TF into your own argo and navigate your experiments.

 ## Getting Started